Akuli/the-simple-noteprogram/README.md

     $ find -type f -exec rm ~/.local/{} \;
     $ find -type d -exec rmdir ~/.local/{} \;

-Here's a similar command for system-wide installations:
+Here are similar commands for user-wide installations:

     $ cd /path/to/install-root
     $ find -type f -exec rm /usr/local/{} \;
     $ find -type d -exec rmdir /usr/local/{} \;

-Installing and uninstalling on other operating systems
+#### Other operating systems

+Move the install-root directory somewhere.
+You can also rename it if you want to.
+Then make a clickable link to the executable (for example, `the-simple-noteprogram.pyw` on Windows).